elliohow/fMRI_ROI_Analysis_Tool/docs/future_additions.rst

 * Give user ability to find fRAT version
 * Print log of terminal output.
 This will allow the user to track where fRAT terminated in the case of a crash
 * Save path of last analysed folder so its easier to string together statmap creation and ROI analysis
+* Separation of noise volumes currently returns false positives
+* Add option to use atlases with the 25 or 50 probability threshold
 * (Potential) Add ability to analyse more than fMRI volumes (such as anatomical volumes)
 * (Potential) Add easy way load analysis results data so jupyter notebook can be used to explore the data with graphs/statistics